Now onboarding families in NL & DE

 Less admin.
 More of the good stuff.

-Fritz takes the logistics off your plate.
+Fred takes the logistics off your plate.
 Enabling you to enjoy your family — time together, peace of mind, and a partner who sees the work.

 "The mental checklist finally clocks out."